Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Comparison of Adaptation Paradigms

-\textbf{T2}: Represents the \emph{symbiotic inversion}: rather than adapting the agent to use tools better, T2 trains lightweight tools and subagents \emph{under frozen-agent supervision} to better serve a fixed backbone (e.g., s3-style searchers, planners, advisors, and memory builders).
-The host agent provides high-level reasoning and reward signals, while T2 subagents learn narrow procedural skills that can be added, replaced, or composed without touching the backbone. \begin{itemize} \item \textbf{Pros:} dramatic data-efficiency for new skills, mitigation of catastrophic forgetting via modular updates, and sustained compatibility with evolving or swapped host agents. \item \textbf{Cons:} subagent capability is bounded by the supervising agent’s quality; multi-subagent pipelines introduce added orchestration complexity and potential error compounding. \end{itemize}
+\textbf{T2} inverts the adaptation question: rather than adapting the agent to use tools better, it trains lightweight tools and subagents under frozen-agent supervision to better serve a fixed backbone (e.g., s3-style searchers, planners, advisors, and memory builders).
+The host agent provides high-level reasoning and reward signals, while T2 subagents learn narrow procedural skills that can be added, replaced, or composed without touching the backbone.
+T2 achieves high data efficiency for new skills and mitigates catastrophic forgetting through modular updates, but subagent capability is bounded by the supervising agent's quality, and multi-subagent pipelines introduce orchestration complexity and potential error compounding.

-Taken together, these four paradigms define a coherent $2\times2$ landscape (Figure~\ref{fig:adaptation_landscape}) along two conceptual axes: \textbf{(i)} the \emph{local--to--systemic} spectrum (y-axis), from low-level control of specific tools (A1/T1) to holistic orchestration of multi-tool reasoning (A2/T2); and \textbf{(ii)} the \emph{monolithic--to--modular} spectrum (x-axis), from end-to-end retraining of a single agent (A1/A2) to compositional adaptation via distributed subagents and tools (T1/T2).
+Taken together, these four paradigms can be projected onto a complementary $2\times2$ design-space view (Figure~\ref{fig:adaptation_landscape}).
+Note that this projection is an interpretive comparison, not the definitional axes introduced in \S\ref{sec:overview}; the definitional taxonomy classifies methods by \emph{what is adapted} and \emph{how the signal is obtained}, whereas the axes here capture broader architectural tendencies: \textbf{(i)} the local-to-systemic spectrum (y-axis), from low-level control of specific tools (A1/T1) to holistic orchestration of multi-tool reasoning (A2/T2); and \textbf{(ii)} the monolithic-to-modular spectrum (x-axis), from end-to-end retraining of a single agent (A1/A2) to compositional adaptation via distributed subagents and tools (T1/T2).